keystonejs/keystone/.changeset/hot-olives-reply.md

 '@keystonejs/keystone': major
 ---

-Removed the `keystone.createItems` and `keystone.createItem` method.
-This has been replaced with the corresponding `createItems` and `createItem` function in `@keystonejs/server-side-graphql-client`.
+Removed the `keystone.createItems` and `keystone.createItem` methods.
+These have been replaced with the corresponding functions `createItems` and `createItem` in `@keystonejs/server-side-graphql-client`.

 If you have examples like: